 Charles R. Wood Theater Gala

-The Charles R. Wood Theater Board of Directors is pleased to announce that Martha Banta and David Turner will be the joint recipients of the 2016 Charles R. Wood Award.
+Martha Banta and David Turner were the joint recipients of the 2016 Charles R. Wood Award.
 The annual award is presented to individuals who have shown dedication to the betterment of the Greater Glens Falls region and whose contributions demonstrate how people who combine vision with can-do energy and commitment can make a difference in the lives of the people in their community.

 In 1994 Martha and David decided to found a summer theater in upstate New York to provide a “beat-the-heat” summer refuge from New York City.
 They chose the Lake George/Glens Falls region, thus beginning a chain of events that we are celebrating at this year’s Gala.
 ATF performed the group’s first season in Lake George in 1995.
 Coincidentally, that same year, a group of local businessmen founded Partners for Progress with the goal to resuscitate the ailing downtown Glens Falls economy.
 With that in mind, they purchased the recently vacated Woolworth’s building.

 The Banta-Turner team looked at that dusty, empty space and imagined a performance space.
 They arranged to have ATF perform there for the first time in Summer 1996.
 Seeing the impact of their venture on downtown, the Woolworth Theater project was launched, with David Turner as Executive Director.
 Twenty years later, the Charles R. Wood Theater is an anchor for a thriving arts scene in a bustling downtown.